ayeks/SGX-hardware/README.md

 End test-sgx
 ```

 That means that you are now able to call the special SGX calls of your CPU.
 However you will always need the official Intel SGX Drivers including their Launch Enclave to initiate your own enclaves.
-To be able to execute SGX functions you need both `sgx available: 1` and `sgx [1|2] supported: 1`.
-Another hint that SGX functions are working is the output of an enclave size eg. `MaxEnclaveSize_64`.
+To be able to execute SGX functions you need both `Supports SGX` and `SGX[1|2] leaf instructions (SGX[1|2]): 1`.
+Another hint that SGX functions are working is the output of an enclave size eg. `The maximum supported enclave size` is set.

 ## Contribution